Skip to content

 21. Mute swan

-They are usually found in large flocks, but can also be seen in pairs or small family groups.
+They are usually found in large flocks but can also be seen in pairs or small family groups.
 The mute swan is easily identifiable by its long neck, white plumage, and orange-black bill.

-The mute swan is largely herbivorous, and its diet consists of aquatic plants, small fish, insects, and crustaceans.
+The mute swan is mainly herbivorous, and its diet consists of aquatic plants, small fish, insects, and crustaceans.
 Mute swans are social birds and live in large communities.
 They mate for life and typically build their nest close to the water’s edge.

 KingdomAnimalia